30 Weird Food Photos That Will Shock You Before Every Bite

 The Chicken Sandwich I Got From Mr Beast Burger Today

-They say we eat with our eyes first—and it’s true.
-Just looking at a dish or even a food photo can instantly tell us whether we think it’ll taste amazing or awful.
+They say we eat with our eyes first—and yeah, it’s totally true.
+Just looking at a plate of food or even a pretty food photo can make you think, “Wow, that’s gonna taste amazing,” or “Ugh, no thanks.”

 I’m Fairly Certain I’ll Never Be Invited To A Potluck Again